OkomoJacob/timeSeriesForecasting/LSTM/intntnlAirlinePassengersPrediction-LSTM/README.md

 in your terminal or command line, run `pip3 install -r requirements.txt`.
 - This will tell pip3 or pip to read and install the contents of the .txt file

+#### Code Explanation
+LSTMs are sensitive to the scale of the input data especially if it , specifically when the sigmoid (default) or tanh activation functions are used.
+It can be a good practice to rescale the data to the range of 0-to-1, also called normalizing.
+We can easily normalize the dataset using the MinMaxScaler preprocessing class from the scikit-learn library.